ahtisham73/IntelliDrive-Lane-and-Vehicle-Detection/README.md

 ### 1. **Lane Detection** 🛣️
 - **Edge Detection**: Applied Canny edge detection to identify edges in the video frame. ✂️
 - **Region of Interest (ROI)**: Masked the area of interest to focus on lanes. 🎯
-- **Line Fitting**: Used Hough Line Transformation and polynomial fitting to detect left and right lane boundaries. 📊
+- **Line Fitting**: Hough Line Transformation and polynomial fitting were used to detect left and right lane boundaries. 📊
 - **Visualization**: Created a filled polygon between lane lines for better visualization. 🖌️

 ### 2. **Vehicle Detection** 🏎️